-During the two weeks prior to registration (late October for Spring registration and mid April for Fall registration), you must meet with your academic advisor to discuss your upcoming semester schedule.
+During the two weeks prior to registration (late October for spring registration and early April for fall registration), you must meet with your academic advisor to discuss your upcoming semester schedule.
 Students register according to the number of credits earned on a seniority basis.
-First-semester students registration days/times are randomly selected by the computer.
+First semester students’ registration days/times are randomly selected by the computer.

-Registration times and Web Reg Access Codes may only be obtained from your advisor.
+Web Reg Access Codes may only be obtained from your academic advisor.

 If you do not know who your academic advisor is, follow these instructions to find out.

 - Look at your DegreeWorks in myPlymouth to see what courses are showing as needed (This will show as red blocks and Still Needed).
 Remember, if you are a first year student, you may only take 1000/2000 level courses; Sophomores may take 1000, 2000, and 3000 level courses; and Juniors and Seniors may take any level courses.
 Exceptions are by permission of the instructor of the course.